ShaquilleNathan/Obstacle-Game-Zeppelin/README.md

 ---

 ## 🔑 Controls
-- Use the keyboard to control the zeppelin's vertical movement.
+- Use a `mouse` or `touchpad` to control the zeppelin's vertical movement.
-- Typically, you press spacebar or up arrow to make the zeppelin rise, and release to let it fall.
 - The control scheme may vary depending on your implementation.

+---

+## Notes
+This is a basic python game-development project.
+You can explore and modify it yourself to make it better!